-Keeping a hot or cold compress can be very effective in dealing with lip pimple.
+If you are wondering how to get rid of lip pimples quickly, try a hot or cold compress, which can be very effective in dealing with a lip pimple.
 It not only reduces the swelling of pimples but also offers instant relief from pain.
 While a cold compress helps in shrinking the pores, a hot compress adds the right pressure to cause a pimple to burst and heal.
 You should avoid a hot compress in case of inflammation and redness.
 Also, be careful not to put the compress directly on the pimple.
 You can use a wet towel (warm or cold) in a ziplock bag to make your own compress at home.

 - Castor Oil

-Castor oil, being a natural source of azelaic acid, is highly effective in acne prevention and treatment (11) You can first wash your face with warm water to open up the pores and then apply castor oil to the affected areas.
+If you are thinking how to get rid of lip pimples, that doesn’t dry your skin.
+Get your hands on Castor oil.
+This oil is a natural source of azelaic acid, is highly effective in acne prevention and treatment (11) You can first wash your face with warm water to open up the pores and then apply castor oil to the affected areas.
 The oil then penetrates and cleanses the open pores to help heal the acne sooner.
 Though this is an effective remedy for acne, it might not be suitable for people with oily skin.

 - Lemon Juice

-Lemon juice is a natural astringent that helps keep your pores free of dirt, grime, and bacteria.
+Do you want to know how to get rid of a pimple on your lip overnight?
+Lemon juice can be your best pick in this regard.
+It is a natural astringent that helps keep your pores free of dirt, grime, and bacteria.
 It can be used as a spot treatment for acne (12).
 You can simply dip a small cotton ball in some lemon juice, apply it to the pimple on your lips and wash it off after 10 minutes.
 Being high in its acidic content, lemon might not be suitable for sensitive skin.

 - Turmeric Paste

-Turmeric is a natural antiseptic that absorbs excess oil and has anti-inflammatory properties (13).
-You can make a paste of turmeric with little water and apply to your pimples and wash it off after 20 minutes.
+Are you wondering how to get rid of pimples on the lips in the most natural and soothing method?
+Try turmeric is a natural antiseptic that absorbs excess oil and has anti-inflammatory properties (13).
+You can make a paste of turmeric with a little water and apply to your pimples and wash it off after 20 minutes.
 Alternatively, using turmeric regularly also helps keep your facial skin healthy and acne-free for a longer period.